Could your technology transform food production?

 The next phase of the programme was launched on 3rd October 2019.
 A selection of video recordings and slide decks from this event are now available for download (see below).

-The first four competitions are now open for:
+The first five competitions are now open for:

 Please click on the links below to access video recordings from the event on 3rd October in London which outlined the next phase of the Transforming Food Production programme: